ss

 The same can be said for shortstop Asdrubal Cabrera, who went hitless in five at-bats, but made the play of the season in the field in the 10th inning.

-Cabrera ventured into the outfield grass to make a bare-handed snare on a hard one-hopper from Brandon Wood, turning and making a strong throw from deep in the hole to record the second out.
+Cabrera ventured into the outfield grass to make a bare-handed snare of a hard one-hopper from Brandon Wood, turning and making a strong throw from deep in the hole to record the second out.

 “Half of the dugout was saying greatest player ever,” Acta said.
 “It was unbelievable, and the throw was even better.
 He’s played tremendous baseball for us.
 That’s the first time I’ve seen something like that.”